 How They Work, SWR Type

 The other method is to (automatically) detect the SWR.
-Although different makes use different strategies, they all use the SWR information read from the radio's data port, or a separate SWR detector.
+Although different makes use different strategies, they all use the SWR information read from the radio's data port, or an SWR detector like the TurboTuner-2 does, shown right, or a remote SWR detector like the new TargetTuner shown below left.
 Depending on the make, a push of the radio's tuner button (or one on the controller), causes the radio to transmit at a reduced power setting.
 The controller then powers the antenna's tuning motor.
 When the preset SWR limit is reached, the controller stops the transmission and shuts off the motor.

-Some automatic controllers draw antenna motor current directly from the radio.
-This is not an ideal situation.
+Lastly, some automatic controllers draw antenna motor current directly from the radio (mainly Icom models) which is not an ideal situation.
 If your controller of choice draws power from the transceiver, it should be modified to prevent possible damage to the transceiver.

 There are so many different manual controllers on the market, it is difficult to lump them all together.
 Most aren't much more than a DPDT, center-off switch.
 Reading the SWR is left to the user.